 We are an Official Tmall Partner e-commerce Agency.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-Among the 1.402 billion people in the Chinese population, over 1 billion have access to the internet, and more than 926.8 million use social media.
+Among the 1.4 billion people in the Chinese population, over 1 billion have access to the Internet, and more than 900 million use social media.
 It is a large audience that any business would look forward to being able to reach, but you must always keep in mind your ideal customers and what online advertising platforms they prefer the most.

 How much does it cost to do paid advertising in China?